India–Turkey relations: 2025

+Trade relations

+Turkey’s economic reliance on India is relatively limited but significant in certain sectors.
+India’s bilateral trade with Turkey in Financial Year 2023-24 stood at $10.43 billion, with India’s exports to the country was at $6.65 billion and import at $3.78 billion.
+In the Financial Year 2024–25, Turkey exported goods worth $2.84 billion to India-mainly marble, gold, apples, and mineral oil-making up about 0.5% of India’s total imports, while India exported $5.2 billion to Turkey, accounting for roughly 1.5% of India’s total exports.
+As of 2025, India maintains a trade surplus with Turkey but Turkish exports to India have declined by over 17% due to recent diplomatic tensions.
+India's overall merchandise trade with Turkey contracted to nearly 63% in Financial year 2024-25 from Financial Year 2022-23 levels, from a positive trade balance of $5,400.85 million in FY22-23 to $2,721.9 million in FY24-25.

 On 18 March 2012, Burak Akçapar, Ambassador of the Republic of Turkey in India, announced that Turkey sought to double flights from India and open four more connecting points.
 Other destinations considered are Hyderabad, Chennai, Kolkata and Bengaluru.
 At present, Turkish Airlines operates daily flights from Mumbai and New Delhi to Istanbul.
 A joint study on a free trade area was conducted, but is yet to be signed.
 He also announced that consulates in Chennai and Hyderabad, in South India, are planned to be started, as permission had been gained from the Indian government.